 Elizabeth Smith is a native of Asheville, North Carolina, and resides in Napa, California.
-Her professional experience includes client relationship and membership management, direct-to-consumer sales, writing, editing, social media marketing, travel management, and community college education.
-Elizabeth holds a doctoral degree in community college and foreign language education from George Mason University, master's and bachelor's degrees in French from The University of Tennessee - Knoxville and Western Carolina University, and Wine & Spirit Education Trust’s advanced wine certification.
-Elizabeth won the 2017 Born Digital Wine Award for Best Tourism Content with a Focus on Wine for her piece entitled Lodi: Beyond the Zinfandel.
+Her professional experience includes relationship and membership management, direct-to-consumer sales, writing, editing, social media marketing, travel management, and community college education.
+Elizabeth holds a doctoral degree in community college and foreign language education from George Mason University, master’s and bachelor’s degrees in French from The University of Tennessee – Knoxville and Western Carolina University, and Wine & Spirit Education Trust’s advanced wine certification.
+Elizabeth won the 2017 Born Digital Wine Award for Best Tourism Content with a Focus on Wine for her piece entitled, Lodi: Beyond the Zinfandel.
 As a previous winner, she served as a judge for the 2018 Born Digital Wine Awards.
-Elizabeth's passions include travel, tourism, craft beverages, food, and fitness.
+In 2019, she participated in Born Digital’s inaugural BDWA Summit – The “Unconference” on the future of the wine industry – in Liège, Belgium, with BDWA judges and winners.
+Elizabeth’s passions include travel, tourism, craft beverages, food, and fitness.
 She is always on the move to new destinations and loves discovering inspirational stories and places to share.

 Leoni Farms: Winemaker Jon by Joe Campbell (no relation to Jon)